There are those travellers who want to take a bicycle along

 electric bicycles and supply the "Hurricane Conversion Kit'

 distributors in a number of states.

-Some motorized bicycle brand names or suppliers are
+Some electric bicycle brand names or suppliers are

 as well as ebay.